airlift-challenge/airlift-challenge.github.io/_sources/chapters/ch3_interface/main.md

 ## Observation Space

 {numref}`tab_obsspace` shows the observation space itself.
-The observation contains information specific to an agent, whereas the "globalstate" entry contains information global to all agents.
+The observation contains information specific to an agent, whereas the "globalstate" entry contains information global to all agents (including the observations of all other agents).
+Note that the "globalstate" value is the same as that returned by the environment's `state()` method.
 {numref}`tab_cargoinfo`, {numref}`tab_planetype`, and {numref}`tab_actionspace` describe subspaces that are used in the observation, and
 We use a custom space named DiGraph which represents a NetworkX directed graph.